 Before we proceed further and answer these questions, let’s go through a bit of prologue, aka a brief overview of how prior art impacts your patent.

 Getting a patent for your invention requires a filing process.
-When you submit your patent application to the PTO, the examiner conducts a prior art search to figure if there exists any art before the filing date of the patent application that could deem your idea invalid.
+When you submit your patent application to the PTO, the examiner conducts a prior art search to determine if there exists any art before the filing date of the patent application that could deem your idea invalid.

 The same applies when the validity of your granted patent is challenged or in PTO via any of these mediums – IPR, PGR, or CBM.
 In any of these scenarios, if prior art is found, it could reduce the scope of your patent or deem your granted patent invalid.